-In addition to those financial benefits, businesses may also be able to limit exposure to potential lawsuits that employees (but not independent contractors) would otherwise be entitled to bring – including suits based on discrimination, wrongful termination, overtime pay and other similar causes of action.
+In addition to those financial benefits, businesses may be able to limit exposure to potential lawsuits that employees (but not independent contractors) would otherwise be entitled to bring.
+Unlike independent contractors, employees can bring suits based on discrimination, wrongful termination, overtime pay, and other similar causes of action.

-As mentioned above, state and federal agencies are increasingly reluctant to find that workers are independent contractors rather than employees, and for compelling reasons.
-When businesses are permitted to hire independent contractors rather than employees, such classification, among other things, reduces the amount of state and federal taxes collected.
-Given the interests of the state and federal government in such matters, it is not uncommon for state and federal agencies to audit businesses that hire independent contractors to confirm compliance with laws governing the classification of workers.
-Businesses that are found to have violated those laws could face significant penalties, as well as the obligation to pay back wages and taxes for the wrongly-classified workers.
+When businesses are permitted to hire independent contractors, such classification, among other things, reduces the amount of taxes businesses pay to state and federal governments.
+State and federal governments are very interested in taxes.
+As a result, it is not uncommon for their agencies to audit businesses that hire independent contractors to confirm compliance with laws governing classification of workers.
+Businesses that are found to have violated such laws face significant penalties and may have to pay back wages and taxes for wrongly-classified workers.

 Given the foregoing, it is highly recommended that businesses retain competent legal counsel to ensure that workers are properly classified.

-If you are interested in learning more about this topic, or require counsel in connection with potential hiring decisions, or current worker classification-related matters, please e-mail us at firstname.lastname@example.org, or call us at (212) 246-0900.
+If you are interested in learning more about this topic or require counsel in connection with worker classification-related matters, please e-mail us at firstname.lastname@example.org, or call us at (212) 246-0900.